martinzf/nth_pendulum/README.md

 1. Run the command `python main.py` (or `python3 main.py` if both Python 2 and Python 3 are installed on your computer).
 1. You will be prompted to fill in information about the simulation.
 Do so, pressing `enter` after typing the answer to each prompt.
 1. Wait while the animation loads.
 The programme will create `pendulum.gif` and open it automatically.
 NOTE: I wouldn't currently recommend simulating more than 10 bobs, as it might take quite long depending on your hardware.
-Performance should improve whenever Numba releases for Python 3.11.
+I would also recommend short simulations, around 10-20s.

 ### Theory
 Let's consider an n-pendulum with $n$ rods of length $l_i$ and $n$ bobs of mass $m_i$ linked together.
 Let's also take a set of cartesian coordinate axes centered at the anchor point of rod $1$, with an upward&ndash;directed $y$&ndash;axis.